hermanhavva/C-Console-Text-Editor/README.md

 # C++ Console-Text-Editor
-Simple console application on C++ which enables writing, editing, loading, reading from txt.
+Console application on C++ which enables writing, editing, loading, reading from txt.

 # 🎯 Supported commands
 1. **Append** - appends to the end of the file